AaronDenHond/php-crud/README.md

 9. Make the other controllers.
         CHECK

-10. Start with the view/creating necessary pages in the view.
+10. View : start with the view/creating necessary pages in the view.
         CHECK

 11. Form to create data and store in DB on submit (POST/GET).
-IN PROGRESS
+        CHECK

+12. Forms per page to show relevant information.

+        CHECK

+13. Create functionality test and making sure it works for all tables

+       CHECK

+14. DELETE functionality for 1 and test

+       CHECK
+15. test DELETE functionality for all tables

+       CHECK

+16. UPDATE functionality

+in progress